 Meaning of the Om Shanti mantra

-Om Shanti mantra is a crucial element of the yogic tradition, deeply embedded in its historical and philosophical framework, originating from ancient India.
-This mantra is a compound of two Sanskrit terms: ‘Om’ and ‘Shanti.’
-It is a complex amalgamation of individual elements, each carrying its own significance, combining to form a deep, holistic expression of peace.
+The mantra Om Shanti is a combination of two Sanskrit terms: ‘Om’ and ‘Shanti’.
+It is a complex combination of individual elements, each with its own meaning, that combine to form a profound and comprehensive expression of peace.

 - “Om”: sometimes spelled “Aum,” is considered the primordial sound, the cosmic vibration from which all existence emerged.
 According to the Mandukya Upanishad, it encompasses all states of consciousness.
 The ‘A’ stands for the waking state (jagrata), the ‘U’ signifies the dreaming state (swapna), and the ‘M’ represents the deep sleep state (sushupti).
 The silence following the utterance of “Om” symbolizes turiya, or the fourth state of consciousness, transcending the typical states of waking, dreaming and deep sleep.
 This silence is the pure state of consciousness, representing the Ultimate Reality, or Brahman, in Hindu philosophy.